simoninireland/epydemic/doc/networkdynamics.rst

 for every run.

 Note the division of labour.
-A :class:`Dynamics` object provides the scheduling for evenets, which are themselves sapecified and defined in a :class:`Process` object.
+A :class:`Dynamics` object provides the scheduling for events, which are themselves sapecified and defined in a :class:`Process` object.
 There is seldom any need to interact directly with a :class:`Dynamics` object other than through its execution interface.